Adroiti/docs-for-code-review-tools/RuboCop/Rails-HasAndBelongsToMany.md

 ## Description

-This cop checks for the use of the `has_and_belongs_to_many` macro.
+This rule checks for the use of the `has_and_belongs_to_many` macro.
 Using `has_many :through` allows additional attributes and validations on the join model.

 ## Default configuration